 Wolfgang Tillmans’ Freischwimmer 155 (2010) is a super-realistic depiction of a small volume of printer’s ink dissolving in a bath of deep green liquid.
 As an image, it takes viewers back to a time before the world went digital, when photographers printed pictures the old-fashioned way—with light-sensitive film, paper, and specially mixed chemicals.
 That’s how Tillmans made this camera-less photograph.
 Going straight to the darkroom, he submerged a page-size sheet of paper in a carefully mixed solution, dripped in a modest amount of ink, and then, very gently, stirred the mixture.
 In a sense, he was drawing with liquid.
 The photographic paper recorded those fleeting, impossible-to-repeat moments.

 Then Tillmans digitally scanned his handmade photograph and used an industrial-strength inkjet printer to transform it into a wall-size work.
-Measuring more than eight by fifteen feet, his beautifully composed print is an immersive environment that is easy to get lost in.
+Measuring more than 8-by-15 feet, his beautifully composed print is an immersive environment that is easy to get lost in.
 Freischwimmer 155 (in English, Free Float) is also a super-saturated abstraction that takes us back to the glory days of abstract painting, when bold gestures and improvised brush-strokes conveyed a sense of infinite possibility.
-The romance of painting lives on in Tillmans' high-res image, which brings the past into the present by making room for ambiguity and, even better, real mystery.
+The romance of painting lives on in Tillmans’ high-res image, which brings the past into the present by making room for ambiguity and, even better, real mystery.

 Vinyl decals on wall